raspberrypilearning/top-5-emoji-list/en/step_2.md

 **Look:** at the `<header>` code.

 Note that the classes for the header have already been added for you.
-These set the secondary colours and the bottom border, just like in the Anime project.
+These set the secondary colours and the bottom border, just like in the [Anime expressions](https://projects.raspberrypi.org/en/projects/anime-expressions){:target="_blank"} project.

 --- code ---
 ---
 language: html
 filename: index.html
 line_numbers: true
-line_number_start: 29
+line_number_start: 30
-line_highlights: 29
+line_highlights: 30
 ---
   <header class="secondary border-bottom">